infrajs/nostore/README.md

 - **no-store**.
 Content can be changed in an unpredictable time.
 Content varies with changes in user.
 New data from the database.
 Work with the session.
 The content depends on isAdmin() isDebug() isTest().
 Means such content cannot be cached and use the cache for different users.
 - **no-cache**.
 Content can be changed by the administrator and the administrator need to immediately see the result.
 We cache the data, but always check the.
 Content can be changed in a predictable time.
 A cache by modified date of the file.
-- **public** - Content may change only when a new version of the site.
-And you can wait 5 hours.
+- **public + Expires** - Content may change only when a new version of the site.
-The administrator knows that you can refresh the cache in the browser.
+The administrator knows that he can refresh the cache in the browser.

 ```php
 Nostore::on(); //no-store